slbouknight/webgl-physics-shader/README.md

 2. Open the **webgl-physics-shader.html** file in your web browser.
 3. Use the controls on the right-hand panel to interact with the scene:
-   - Adjust physics and lighting paramters
+   - Adjust physics and lighting parameters
    - Load a custom OBJ model or texture image.
    - Enable/disable features like auto-rotation and axis swapping